 The two general rules of thumb that you can do on your own are:

-Everyone's debt is unique to them.
-Book a short talk with me, and I'll provide you with a personalized plan on how you can get more from your debt.
+Everyone’s debt is unique to them.
+We provide you with a personalized plan to get more from your debt.

 1Source: Government of Canada website Canadians and their Money: Key Findings from the 2019 Canadian Financial Capability Survey